How to apply

 Case 5

-All other applicants should apply to the MPRI track of the Master of Computer Science (Campus des Grands Moulins) at Université Paris Cité through their application website.
-We expect to receive in addition a recommendation letter from a university professor or a researcher willing to attest that you possess the abilities and skills necessary to take the MPRI program and in which they justify their standpoint.
-The letter should be sent directly by e-mail to the director of studies at Université Paris Cité.
-It is the students' responsibility to make sure that the letter of recommendation reaches the study director of Université Paris Cité in time by June 15.
-As a rule of thumb, the 3 main conditions to be accepted in the M2-MPRI programme are: a very good scholar curriculum, a clear motivation to do research in the areas covered by the Master MPRI, and a (positive) recommendation letter from a recognized researcher.
-Incomplete applications will not be considered.
-The selection results will be available by the end of June and the selected candidates (and only them) will be informed by regular mail of the selection results and of the administrative process.
+All other applicants should apply to enroll at University Paris Cité in the M2 INFORMATIQUE - Master Parisien en Recherche Informatique - FI - Campus GM.
+We request a recommendation letter from a professor willing to attest that you possess the abilities and skills necessary to take the MPRI programme, and in which said professor justifies their standpoint.
+The letter should be sent directly by e-mail from the professor to the study director of the students enrolled in University Paris Cité; it is the applicant's responsibility to make sure that the letter of recommendation reaches the study director in time.
+As a rule of thumb, the 3 main conditions to be accepted in the M2-MPRI programme are: a very good scholar curriculum, a clear motivation to do research in the areas covered by the Master MPRI, and a (good) recommendation letter from a recognized researcher.

 Most MPRI graduates continue on with a doctorate program (Ph.D.), although some students successfully enter professional life after obtaining their Master's degree from MPRI.
 The MPRI + doctorate program combination naturally leads to careers in academia (teaching-research positions at universities, full-time research positions at research institutions), or in industrial research and development.